Payback (1999 film)

-In 2006, Helgeland issued a director's cut that differs substantially from the version released by the studio.
+In 2006, Helgeland issued a director's cut, entitled Payback: Straight Up, that differs substantially from the version released by the studio.

 Plot

-Porter, a career thief and former U.S. Marine, lies facedown on the kitchen table of an unlicensed doctor, after having been shot twice and betrayed for $70,000.
-As the doctor uses the whiskey he is drinking as a sterilizing agent and digs out the bullets, Porter begins making his plans to get the money back and take revenge.

-Broke after five months recuperating, Porter uses a series of petty thefts and short cons to quickly acquire $1,000 cash, a new suit, a revolver, and a few meals.
-He then begins tracking down his estranged wife Lynn and former partner-in-crime Val Resnick.
-In flashbacks, Porter recalls that they betrayed him following a $140,000 heist from local Chinese Triad.
-Resnick had manipulated Lynn into helping him with a picture showing Porter with another woman, a high-priced call girl named Rosie, and implying that the two were having an affair.
-Lynn shoots Porter, then she and Resnick leave Porter for dead.
-Val used the cash to buy his way back into "the Outfit," a local organized crime syndicate, by paying off his outstanding debt of $130,000 to them.
+Porter, a career thief and former U.S. Marine, has gunshot wounds treated by an unlicensed doctor, having been shot and betrayed for $70,000, and plans his revenge.
+After months of recuperating, Porter uses a series of petty thefts and short cons to acquire cash, a new suit, and a revolver.
+He and his partner-in-crime Val Resnick had stolen $140,000 from a local Chinese Triad, but Val deceived Porter's wife Lynn into believing Porter was having an affair with Rosie, a call girl he used to protect.
+Lynn shot Porter and left him for dead as Val took the cash to pay off a debt to "the Outfit," a powerful organized crime syndicate.

-Porter first seeks out his wife, Lynn, out of loyalty to their marriage; however, she has been consumed by guilt and become addicted to heroin.
-Porter attempts to help her sober up by confining her and confiscating her drugs, but the next morning he finds her dead from an overdose using a hidden stash.
-Believing that Resnick was funding her drug habit, Porter interrogates Lynn's drug connection, who points him towards Resnick's middle-man, Arthur Stegman, a sleazy drug, muscle, and weapons supplier for the bottom rung of the criminal underworld.
-Porter finds Stegman in the company of two corrupt police detectives, Hicks and Leary, who threaten him for a share of the $70,000, once he acquires it.
+Porter confronts Lynn, who has been consumed by guilt and become addicted to heroin.
+He tries to confiscate her drugs, but she finds some in a secondary stash.
+Porter awakes and finds her dead from an overdose the next morning.
+Believing that Val was funding her habit, Porter interrogates Lynn's drug connection, who points him to Val's middle-man, Stegman.
+Porter finds Stegman in the company of corrupt police detectives Hicks and Leary, and Val learns from Stegman that Porter is alive.
+Enlisting the help of Rosie, who is now affiliated with the Outfit, Porter ambushes Val during a session with Pearl, a Triad-connected dominatrix, and demands his money.